pca006132/sscad/README.md

 properties), with proper support for newline characters and count unicode *grapheme clusters* for column number.

+Note that only UTF-8 input is supported (which includes ASCII, of cause).
+Inputs with other encoding should convert to UTF-8 before passing into the parser.

 ### Location Tracking and File Access

 Instead of only tracking the location in the current included file, we track the